snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/utils/index.md

 ```

 ### 6. Setting up the sessions lifecycle manifest macro
-For the `snowplow_base_sessions_lifecycle_manifest` model, you have the following macro call which takes in a lot of parameters:
+For the `snowplow_base_sessions_lifecycle_manifest` model, you have the following macro call which takes in a lot of parameters to allow for a high level of flexibility in how you can process your Snowplow data:

 ```sql